-This book is an introduction to the life and seminal works of M.A.K.
-Halliday.
-Targeting both SFL and non-SFL scholars, this book introduces Halliday’s life and work in simple terms, expounds Halliday’s theoretical conceptions, illustrates how his theories have been applied to various areas of linguistics and offers additional readings for researchers who want to explore this area further.
+This book is an introduction to the life and seminal works of Halliday.
+Targeting both SFL and non-SFL scholars, this book introduces Halliday’s life and work in simple terms, expounds his theoretical conceptions, illustrates how his theories have been applied to various areas of linguistics and offers additional readings for researchers who want to explore this area further.

 Table of Contents

 Abbreviations and symbols

 Section 1 The Hallidayan connections

 Section 2 Towards an appliable theory of language

 Section 4 The Hallidayan conceptions of language